The Big Announcement

 There are two primary ways of moving around in XING: The Land Beyond.
 These include:

-1. Free Movement
+- Free Movement

-2. Teleportation
+- Teleportation

-While I could easily write ten thousand or more words on the topic of locomotion in VR, in this post I am only going to cover what we believe are good defaults and options for XING.
 Teleportation is becoming a popular default movement option in many new Vive games and experiences, as it tends to be easy to learn and minimizes nausea.
 In order to Teleport in XING, you hold your thumb down, point at any location to which you want to travel, release your thumb, and voila!
 You teleport!
 For even greater control while teleporting, you can rotate your wrist to alter the exact direction you’ll be facing after the teleport.

 Our Free Movement design has been tweaked and adjusted since the beginning of our VR development, but some of the older options like “Tank Mode” or “Click Turn Amount” are still supported on gamepad.